wenhao-gao/mol-opt/README.md

 # mol-opt: a Python Toolbox for Molecular Design

 ## 🚀 Installation
-To install the necessary dependencies, run the following commands:
+To install the necessary dependencies, we require python 3.8, and run the following commands:

 ```
 python setup.py install